Carolyn Mortgage-Helper.com

 Your only unbiased source for mortgage and credit information.
 I don't take applications or "harvest leads."
 I help people of all credit types avoid ripoffs and save money - since 1999. -- Carolyn Warren

-Carolyn Warren is the author of Mortgage Rip-Offs and Money Savers (Wiley Publishing) available at Amazon.com and local booksellers everywhere.
+Carolyn Warren is the best-selling author of Mortgage Rip-Offs and Money Savers (Wiley Publishing) available at Amazon.com and local booksellers everywhere.
+Her latest book, Homebuyers Beware: Who's Ripping You Off Now?
+(FT Press) may be pre-ordered at Amazon.com and Barnes & Noble .

 Damaged Credit